SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

         // implementation
     }
 }
-// Error: redundant conformance of 'Array<Element>' to protocol 'Serializable'
+// Error: Redundant conformance of 'Array<Element>' to protocol 'Serializable'.
 ```

 <!--